-Founded in 1995, her production company Flower Films has produced an impressive array of films with Drew's business partner and friend Nancy Juvonen; from edgier fare such as Donnie Darko, to major studio releases like the Charlie’s Angels’ films, which to date have grossed over half a billion dollars worldwide.
+Her production company Flower Films has produced an impressive array of films with Drew's business partner and friend Nancy Juvonen; from edgier fare such as Donnie Darko, to major studio releases like the Charlie’s Angels’ films, which to date have grossed over half a billion dollars worldwide.

-In December 2002, she was seen in a cameo role in the cult classic Donnie Darko.
+Drew produced and starred with Cameron Diaz and Lucy Liu in Charlie’s Angels: Full Throttle, the sly and sexy sequel to the blockbuster action-adventure-comedy hit Charlie’s Angels.
+She was seen in a cameo role in the cult classic Donnie Darko.
 The film, which she produced, starred Jake Gyllenhaal and Jena Malone and received three Independent Spirit Award nominations.

 Prior to that, her 30th film was the romantic comedy Never Been Kissed, which marked the first production for Barrymore's Flower Films.
-The movie grossed $85 million worldwide and featured a stellar ensemble cast including David Arquette, Molly Shannon and John C. Reilly.
+The movie grossed $85 million worldwide and featured a stellar ensemble cast including David Arquette, Molly Shannon, and John C. Reilly.

 Barrymore made her feature film debut in the 1980 film Altered States.
 Her next film was E.T. the Extra Terrestrial, where her portrayal of 'Gertie' earned her a Youth in Film Award and a BAFTA Award nomination for Most Outstanding Newcomer.

 She went on to star in such films as Stephen King’s Firestarter, Irreconcilable Differences, for which she received a Golden Globe nomination for Best Supporting Actress, and Stephen King’s Cat’s Eye, written especially for her, in which she played five different roles.